Top Essential Key Terminologies Every Property Investor in Dubai Should Know

 It can be alluring to invest in real estate in Dubai or other UAE cities for capital gains or rental income.
 Dubai provides profitable investment prospects, but for transactions to go smoothly, you should be familiar with some key terminology, including those that are in Arabic.

-Terms That Dubai Real Estate Investors Need To Know
+Top Key Terms In Dubai Real Estate

 1. Ejari: